 Such findings are not surprising anymore.
 When a woman is pregnant, she will need all the support she could get from her partner.
 I remember when I was pregnant with my first child up to the fifth.
 (Yes, I have five kids!)
 My husband would always get me what I want.
 He would always put me first, and I was the priority.
 That’s because I was carrying our child (and of course, he loves me!).
 The feeling is so great, and all my pregnancies were smooth and less stressful.

-With this, it is best for a parent of teenage daughters who are pregnant to accept the situation and learn to forgive your child.
+With this, it is best for a parent of pregnant teenage daughters to accept the situation and learn to forgive your child.
 She will need your support, help, and love.

 I have five kids, and each of them was a different child-carrying experience for me.
 On my first-born, I was only 19, and I realized that I was pregnant in the 5th month.
 My menses were irregular, and all those five months, I was shedding.
 I didn’t know then that it was spotting and my little girl was hanging on to her dear life inside my womb.
 If not for a routine checkup in school, I wouldn’t know that I was with child.